One of the biggest challenges women face after birth is returning to exercise and doing so safely. These tips can help.

-If you find it difficult to bring the breath into the belly, you may like to try a gentle springing technique.
+If you find it challenging to bring the breath into the belly, you may like to try a gentle springing technique.

-To do this, take one hand to rest over the abdomen, and with each breath out, place a gentle pressure onto the abdomen by pressing the hand softly into the belly.
+To do this, take one hand over the abdomen.
+Place a gentle pressure onto the stomach with each breath out by pressing the hand softly into the belly.

 As you draw the breath in, focus on breathing into your hand.
 As you breathe into your hand, allow the pressure to gently build and then to be released – feeling a springing sensation at the abdomen.

 Once you have done this a couple of times, place the hands back into the inverted triangle position (or chosen rest position) and continue to focus on belly breathing for a couple more breaths.

 4) Bring your awareness now to your pelvic floor.

 - Sense the diamond shape that is created by the muscles of the pelvic floor by imagining the pubic bone at the front of the pelvis, the coccyx at the back, and the sit bones on either side.

 - Breathe deep into the pelvic bowl, focusing your breath all the way into the perineal space that sits between the vagina and the anus.

 - As you breathe in, feel the muscles of the pelvic floor soften and relax.
 Sense how the pelvic floor muscles open and allow space for the breath.
 As you breathe out, sense the gentle movement of the pelvic floor as the muscles draw inwards and upwards.

 - Again, no particular effort is required to contract the muscles, simply notice how the body moves with the breath.

 A book on wellness and exercise after birth

-Rooted in an understanding that we are more than our physical body, Body Conscious offers an exploration of how our emotional, energetic, and spiritual health impacts our pelvic health and overall well-being.
+Rooted in an understanding that we are more than our physical body, Body-Conscious explores how our emotional, energetic, and spiritual health impacts our pelvic health and overall well-being.